 Gandhi, Social Activist, 1869-1948, in “Young India 1924-1926”, 1927)

 ...
 You only pay US$7.99 To Get Your Own Copy! (roughly the price of one cup of gourmet coffee)

 Click HERE to instantly sample or purchase this e-book at Amazon as a Kindle Edition.

 This ebook is also available for purchase at:

 and other fine (e)book retailers.

-"The books we need are the kind that act upon us like a misfortune, that make us suffer like the death of someone we love more than ourselves, that make us feel as though we were on the verge of suicide, or lost in a forest remote from all human habitation –a book should serve as the ax for the frozen sea within us."
+“[…] we need the books that affect us like a disaster, that grieve us deeply, like the death of someone we love more than ourselves, like being banished into forests far from everyone, like a suicide.
+A book must be the ax for the frozen sea inside us.”
 (Franz Kafka, 1883-1924, Novelist) [emphasis added]